-RGB is an analog video signal that is based on the Red, Blue, Green color model.
+RGB is an analog video signal based on the Red, Blue, and Green color models.
 These three colors are added together to generate other colors.
 In signal transmission, RGB has another component, which is Sync.
 Hence, it is known as RBGs or Red, Blue, Green, and Sync.

 As mentioned earlier, most images are collected in RGB format.
-They are then processed multiple times by the time the signal reaches the TV screen.
-The signal is displayed in the same way the console or DVD player-generated it.
-If it’s an RGB-enabled monitor, then Red, Blue, and Green are separated into their own signals before being combined on your display.
+They are then processed multiple times when the signal reaches the TV screen.
+The signal is displayed the same way the console or DVD player generated it.
+If it’s an RGB-enabled monitor, then Red, Blue, and Green are separated into their signals before being combined on your display.

-For consoles or DVD players that support S-Video, the video signal is separated into two parts, namely, Chroma and Luma.
-Although this produces a decent quality signal, the RGB method is still better.
+The video signal is separated into two parts for consoles or DVD players that support S-Video, namely, Chroma and Luma.
+Although this produces a decent-quality signal, the RGB method is still better.
 Another advantage of the RGB video standard is that it requires no compression and doesn’t impose any limit on color depth or resolution.
-But as a downside, it requires much larger bandwidth for transmission.
+But as a downside, it requires a much larger bandwidth for transmission.

-There are many other video signals, but you’ll commonly find composite video signals and RF video signals.
+There are many other video signals, but you’ll commonly find composite and RF signals.
 Both of these are inferior to both RGB and S-Signal.
-The superior of all is the HDMI signal, which promises and delivers high-quality images.
+The HDMI signal is superior which promises and delivers high-quality images.

 The Wrap Up

 Here we come towards the end of this article.
 It won’t be wrong to say that S-video and RGB are very similar yet different.
-While S-video only shows a bit of color bleed, RGB provides you with the best picture in terms of clarity and vibrancy.
+While S-video only shows a bit of color bleed, RGB provides the best picture regarding clarity and vibrancy.
 S-video mutes the colors slightly and looks pretty bad in games like super ghouls and ghosts.
-However, this is not the case with RGB which looks the best regardless.
+However, this is not the case with RGB, which looks the best regardless.

-Another significant difference is the components both the video formats use.
-While S-video makes use of 2 signals – Chroma and Luma; RGB comprises of three signals – Red, Green, and Blue.
+Another significant difference is the components both video formats use.
+While S-video uses 2 signals – Chroma and Luma; RGB comprises three signals – Red, Green, and Blue.

-Since color, information needs 3 pieces of information, and S-video only consists of two signals.
-This means that one of the signals, Chroma, comprises of multiplexed information, which often deteriorates the quality due to real-world interference.
-This is the reason that TV with S-video doesn’t offer a great picture quality, suffers from interference, and spreads out.
+Color information needs 3 pieces of information, and S-video only consists of two signals.
+One of the signals, Chroma, comprises multiplexed information, which often deteriorates the quality due to real-world interference.
+This is why TV with S-video doesn’t offer great picture quality, suffers from interference, and spreads out.